ShadabTabatabaeian/Information-theoretic-early-warning-signals-of-mathematical-insight/README.md

 # Information-theoretic-early-warning-signals-of-mathematical-insight
 This repository includes R Markdown scripts for a project that investigates the underlying mechanisms of creative mathematical insights to better understand, promote, and predict such creative efforts.
 This projects consists of two parts: a formal model of mathematical insights and an empirical study that validates the model findings.

-In this repository, you can find three R Markdown scripts:
+In this repository, you can find the following R Markdown scripts:

 1- Model with increasing measures

 2- Model with fixed measures

+3- Code for the energy landscape plots

+4- Code for network analysis of connections

-3- Empirical data analysis (the corresponding data files can be found in the same repository)
+5- Empirical data analysis (the corresponding data files can be found in the same repository)

 Currently, the research team is preparing a manuscript of this project for publication.
 Here is a summary of the project and its results: